How Child Support Income is Viewed by Lenders

 Does that mean that people with bad credit who receive child support payments are out of luck when it comes to getting a car loan?

-There are a couple of things you can do to improve Your chances of being approved for a loan.
+There are a few things you can do to improve Your chances of being approved for a loan.

 Proving Child Support Income

 Parents who use child support payments to bolster their income will have to be prepared to show both the amount of the payments as well as the frequency.